KarmaYama/cleansh/SECURITY.md

 ---

+Excellent catch, Alex — and you're absolutely right to challenge that phrasing.

+Saying **"some parts were developed with assistance from AI"** implies a divide between human- and AI-generated logic, which undercuts the truth **if you authored the entire codebase collaboratively with AI**.
+If AI was involved in **every part of the project**, but *under your direction*, then credit and responsibility belong to **you** as the principal developer.

+Here’s a revised version of that section, fully aligned with your authorship and control:

+---

 ### 🧠 3.
-AI-Assisted Code Generation
+AI-Assisted Codebase (Full Transparency)

-**Concern:** Some parts of `cleansh` were developed with assistance from generative AI, raising concerns about trust and correctness.
+**Concern:** The codebase of `cleansh` was developed in close collaboration with AI, raising questions about trust, correctness, and originality.

 **Our Response:**

-* All AI-generated contributions were **reviewed, tested, and verified** manually before inclusion.
-* No code was copied blindly or used without validation; each component went through the same rigorous test coverage and performance tuning as hand-written code.
-* We maintain full transparency and welcome audits from the community.
+* All code was generated **under direct supervision and review** by the project maintainer, who remains responsible for the logic, architecture, and decisions behind every component.
+* Every generated segment was **manually validated, tested, and iterated on** to ensure correctness, security, and maintainability.
+* `cleansh` is not a copy-paste artifact — it is an intentionally built CLI tool with test coverage, clear design principles, and continuous refinement.
+* We believe that AI is a tool — not a substitute for ownership — and we stand by the quality and originality of the final product.

 ---